jobinau/pg_gather/docs/waitevents.md

 WAL Sender process is waiting for the WAL to be flushed.
 The WAL sender sleeps for sometime and wakes up if scoket is available.
 This wait-event is seen in logical replication.

+## WalWriteLock
+This is a lock to be held by a PostgreSQL process, if it need to write WAL buffers to disk (XLogWrite or XLogFlush).
+Big value indicates large number of process trying to do heavy writing to WAL.
+Suggessions:
+Have a high bandwith, low latency storage for pg_wal directory Avoid `wal_level = logical` unless it is essentail.
+Improve the connection pooling there by reduce the connections.
+Automatic vacuum after Bulk data loading can cause this.
+So add a supplimentory `VACUUM (FREEZE,ANALYZE) TBL` also on the table bulk data loading is performed.